FAQ

 Course Times can be found here

-This website, the Austin Marathon app, and a variety of media outlets will have information regarding road closures and other changing conditions.
-Also, race announcement will be made on Facebook and Twitter.
+This website, the Austin Marathon app, and a variety of media outlets will provide updates on road closures and other changing conditions.
+Race announcements will also be shared on our Facebook and Twitter pages.
+Participants who opted in during registration may also receive updates via text message.

 Yes.
 Amateur runners are permitted to run with headphones.
 It is extremely important that you keep your volume low enough so that you remain aware of your surroundings, can pay attention to course marshals, and listen to instructions from course volunteers and staff.